Actively Recruiting

 - Current or past substance abuse or dependence other than AUD (except caffeine or nicotine)

-- Nonresponse to ketamine or esketamine during current depressive episode
+- Non-response to ketamine or esketamine during current depressive episode

 - Known intellectual disability or autism spectrum disorder

-- Unable to attend regular clinic visits
+- Unable to attend regular visits to the CHUM Neuromodulation clinic

 - Depression caused by stroke, cancer, or severe medical conditions